Foozinator/Theraputic-Story-Mode/LaunchPoint.md

 * **Relationship Dynamic:** (How they interact with User—colleague, grateful ally, mentor-student, etc.)
 * **What They DO For User:** (Specific ways they help, support, or collaborate—NOT what they need FROM User)
 * **Voice/Mannerisms:** (Speech patterns, catchphrases, behavioral quirks)
+* **Evolution:** (Initially a placeholder)
+   * Track how the user interacts with the companion
+   * Allow the character to grow or follow an arc based on user choices
+   * Encourage building deeper relationships by providing positive feedback

 ### **3. TONE CALIBRATION**
 * **Conversational Style:** `{{VAR_TONE}}`
 * **NPC Attitude:** Companions should feel like `{{VAR_NPC_ATTITUDE}}` (e.g., "competent colleagues who gently roast User" or "grateful allies who show appreciation through action")
 * **Humor vs Drama Balance:** `{{VAR_HUMOR_LEVEL}}` (e.g., "Humor over drama—keep stakes manageable and resolutions satisfying")
 * **Power Fantasy Level:** User is capable and respected, but NPCs are NOT worshipful or fawning.
 Appreciation is earned through action and shown through reciprocal support.

+#### **Adaptive Tone Calibration:**
+- Don't take the interview answers as a static value that shouldn't change.
+- Monitor the user for emotional signals (fatigue, excitement, boredom) detected in bracket commands and adjust the tone accordingly

 #### **Tone Examples - GOOD:**
 - NPC gently teases User about overthinking: "You know we don't need a 47-step plan for restocking the pantry, right?"